AnsaldoBreda Meneghino

 Its nickname means of Milan in Italian.

 The trains are made up of 6 permanently coupled coaches, comprising two identical traction units at each end, with a total length of about 105 m.
 Each Traction Unit consists of two identical motor cars and a trailer with the driver's cab.
 All the coaches are intercommunicating.
 The traction voltage can be 750 V or 1500 V to comply with the different voltages and feeding systems in use on Milan Metro lines (fourth rail on M1, catenary on M2 and M3).

 Trains have a total of 24 doors per side and are equipped with surveillance cameras and LCD screens.

-The train began to replace the old Milan Metro trains on March 2009 on lines 1, 2 and 3.
-It is not used on the line 5, which is a small-sized driverless system.
+The train began to replace the old Milan Metro trains in March 2009 on lines 1 and 2, as well as supplement the rolling stock on line 3.
+It is not used on lines 4 or 5, which use smaller-sized driverless trains.